 Hilary Weston Writers' Trust Prize for Nonfiction Gala

-The 2014 Hilary Weston Writers' Trust Prize for Nonfiction will be awarded at Toronto’s Art Gallery of Ontario on October 14 at a gathering of members of the literary, philanthropic, and visual arts communities.
+The 2014 Hilary Weston Writers' Trust Prize for Nonfiction was awarded at Toronto’s Art Gallery of Ontario on October 14 at a gathering of members of the literary, philanthropic, and visual arts communities.
 The prize is the richest annual literary award for a book of nonfiction published in Canada.

 Susan Delacourt for Shopping for Votes: How Politicians Choose Us and We Choose Them